 Boudewijn de Bruin - About

-De Bruin held visiting positions at Cambridge University, the Fondation Maison des sciences de l'homme in Paris, and Harvard Business School, and is a Life Member of Clare Hall (Cambridge).
+Boudewijn de Bruin is Professor at the University of Groningen.
+He holds master's degrees in mathematics and philosophy (University of Amsterdam), and a PhD degree from the Institute for Logic, Language and Computation (Amsterdam).
+De Bruin held visiting positions at Cambridge University, the Fondation Maison des sciences de l'homme in Paris, Harvard Business School, and UC Berkeley, and is a Life Member of Clare Hall (Cambridge).

 De Bruin is a member of the programme committee ethics of the Institute of Chartered Accountants in the Netherlands.
-He has consulted to and or taught executive education programmes for Achmea, Atradius, ING, PriceWaterhouseCoopers, the Institute of Chartered Accountants in the Netherlands, AOG School of Management, Comenius and Judge Business School (Cambridge).
+He has consulted to and or taught executive education programmes for Achmea, Atradius, Belastingdienst, Rabobank, DSI, ING, PriceWaterhouseCoopers, the Institute of Chartered Accountants in the Netherlands, AOG School of Management, Comenius and Judge Business School (Cambridge).